ppettert/ToDoList/README.md

 ### TODO

 There is much room for improvements.
-Focus was to finish the core functionality in time.
+Focus was to finish the core functionality in time for presentation.

 It would be much nicer if I could navigate in the list, instead of entering line number.